0xmukeshDev/Invoice-Generator/README.md

 ---

 ## ▶️ How to Use
+After deploying and opening the Salesforce org:

+1. Navigate to the App

+From the App Launcher (☰), search for:

+👉 Invoice Generator App

+Open the application.
 1. Go to an Opportunity record
 2. Click **"Create Invoice" Quick Action**
 3. Step 1: